-- What materials did the artists use to create the artworks? - What medium did the artists use to create their art? - Did you find anything unusual or something you've never seen before? - What shapes did the artists use to create the artwork?
-What colors? - What was the heaviest artwork you saw?
-What was the lightest?
+- What materials did the artists use to create the artworks? - What shapes and colors stood out for you from the artists' works? - What medium did the artists use to create their art? - Did you find anything unusual or something you've never seen before?